Last updated Nov. 3, 2014

 Lifelong Friends Pet Adoptions is a no-kill, privately run animal shelter located in Lago Vista.
 Dogs and cats looking for forever homes are housed at the shelter.
 Volunteers are needed to assist with dog and cat caretaking, fundraising, adoption counseling and off-site events.

 LifeSteps works to eliminate substance abuse in Williamson County through prevention, intervention, counseling, education and family services.
 Volunteers help with clerical duties and maintenance.

 - 2105 N. Mays St., Round Rock

 LifeWorks helps individuals, youth and families by providing counseling, education and housing.
 Volunteers are needed to help with maintenance, tutoring, Project Holiday Help and more.

 Literacy Council of Williamson County improves adult literacy in the county and offers English as a second language courses.
 Volunteers tutor individuals to improve literacy in various aspects of life and help them earn their GED certificate and citizenship.

 - 2411 Williams Drive, Ste.
 1, Georgetown

 Livestrong was founded in 1997 by cancer survivor and cyclist Lance Armstrong.
 Livestrong provides practical information and tools people with cancer can use to live life on their own terms and unites people to fight cancer.
 Livestrong offers both volunteer and internship opportunities.

-Lone Star Circle of Care provides primary health care for uninsured patients in Central Texas.
+Lone Star Circle of Care provides primary health care for uninsured and underserved patients in Central Texas.
 Volunteers help with administrative tasks and act as patient advocates.